The Story Behind the SwitchGrade

 And that's when I quickly realized the idea had merit.

 Yet despite the high risk stack, curiosity and the prompting of my go-getter wife lit the fire and convinced me it was time to do something about it.

-I found a local engineer who was just starting off on his own and shared my idea after the NDA formality dance.
+After an exhaustive search, I managed to find a local engineer who just launched a side-hustle consulting practice and shared my idea after the NDA formality dance.
 We gelled right off the bat and went head-first into user stories and use cases, followed by repeated cycles of idea generation, research, design, and testing.
 Many a draft was drunk and countless Triple O burgers consumed over the course of over 2 years.
 Bear in mind we both had steady and demanding day jobs so our meetings were few and far between, but truncated and ultra focused - they had to be, mindful of our spouses who waited anxiously at home so we could 'Netflix and chill'.